glanzkaiser/glanzshamzs/Julia/Simulations/Readme.md

 ### 3. Jupyter Notebook
 ### 4. Mozilla Firefox

-To open Jupyter Notebook(you need a web browser installed first), then open you terminal and type
+To open Jupyter Notebook(you need a web browser installed first), then open your terminal and type
 ```
 julia